pragnika-labs/audio-aura/README.md

 ## Behavioral Rules & Simulation Logic

-To make the synthetic dataset feel realistic, the listening history was generated using explicit behavioral rules rather than random sampling.
-These rules were designed to reflect real routines, interruptions, and emotional shifts.
+The synthetic listening data was generated using rules modeled directly from my own routines and habits.
+These behaviors are intentionally personal and are not meant to generalize or represent typical listening patterns.

-**Core simulation rules:**
+**Core simulation logic:**

-- **Fixed timeline:**
+- **Fixed timeline**
-  All listening activity is generated between **November 1, 2025 and January 27, 2026**, ensuring a consistent and realistic time window for analysis.
+  Listening activity is generated within a defined window (November 2025 to January 2026) to keep the dataset bounded and analyzable.

-- **Daily routine and sleep cycle:**
+- **Personal sleep routine**
-  Listening stops at **3:00 AM** and resumes at **12:00 PM**, reflecting a stable sleep schedule.
+  Listening stops at **3:00 AM** and resumes at **12:00 PM**, reflecting my own sleep and wake patterns during this period rather than an assumed “normal” schedule.

-- **Skipped days:**
+- **Music-free days**
-  After waking up, there is a **30% chance that no music is played for the entire day**, simulating busy or music-free days.
+  After waking up, there is a **30% chance of no listening for the entire day**, representing days where I am busy, unwell, or simply not interested in music.

-- **Flow states and breaks:**
+- **Flow states and breaks**
-  Music is generated in short continuous sessions where songs play back-to-back.
-After each song, there is a **25% chance of a long break** lasting between one and four hours.
+  When music plays, it often happens in short back-to-back sessions.
+After each song, there is a **25% chance of a long break** (1–4 hours), reflecting how I switch between activities like work, gaming, or watching content.

-- **Emotional disruption period:**
-  A defined period between **January 19 and January 26** alters song selection probabilities to reflect a temporary emotional shift, with lower-valence songs becoming more common.
+- **Emotion-driven listening period**
+  Between **January 19 and January 26**, listening behavior shifts toward lower-valence songs, reflecting a personal low period that temporarily influenced music choice.

-- **Time-of-day effects:**
+- **Time-of-day preferences**
-  Late-night listening (between **12:00 AM and 3:00 AM**) generally favors lower-valence music, with occasional high-energy exceptions to avoid overly deterministic behavior.
+  Late-night listening (12:00–3:00 AM) generally favors lower-valence music, but a **10% chance of high-energy tracks** is retained to reflect occasional mood shifts and avoid rigid correlations.

+## Feature Engineering & Data Setup

+Once the synthetic dataset was generated, additional features were created to support time-based and behavioral analysis.

+Key transformations include:

+- **Timestamp parsing**
+  Timestamps were converted into proper datetime objects to enable temporal analysis.

+- **Time-of-day buckets**
+  Each listening event was mapped to a time period based on the hour of the day:
+  - Late Night (00:00–03:00)
+  - Morning (03:00–12:00)
+  - Afternoon (12:00–17:00)
+  - Evening (17:00–21:00)
+  - Night (21:00–00:00)

+- **Emotional disruption flag**
+  A boolean flag was introduced to isolate the defined emotional disruption period (January 19–26), allowing direct comparison between baseline and disrupted listening behavior.

+These engineered features form the foundation for the exploratory analysis, clustering, and modeling performed later in the project.